adey99/what_if_mortgage_analysis/README.md

 # what_if_mortgage_analysis
-Mortgage Dataset analysis using Tensorflow and What-If Tool
+Mortgage Dataset analysis using Tensorflow and What-If Tool on Google Cloud Platform

 # Challenge posed by Google: